 Why use a speechwriter?

-A good speech can get you where you want to be – that’s how Barack Obama and David Cameron got noticed.
+A good speech will take you to the top – that’s how Barack Obama and David Cameron got noticed.

-A bad speech will damage your reputation – we’ve all heard the clever-dick best man who thinks he’s a stand-up, and the business leader who’s a bore.
+A bad speech can make people groan about you behind your back – we’ve all heard the clever-dick best man who thinks he’s a stand-up and the business leader who’s a bore.

-Since then he has written for a Dragons’ Den panellist, a Premiership footballer and a few celebrity weddings.
+Since then he has written for a Dragons’ Den panellist, a Duke, a Premiership footballer and a few celebrity weddings.

 He can help you prepare, write and deliver your speech.